Locally Differentially Private Analysis of Graph Statistics: Algorithms

 Note that in Proposition~\ref{prop:triangle_emp_2rounds}, we count only triplets $(v_i, v_j, v_k)$ with $j < k < i$ to use only the lower triangular part of $\bmA$. $t_i$ is the number of noisy triangles user $v_i$ can see at the second round. $s_i$ is the number of $2$-stars of which user $v_i$ is a center.
 Since $t_i$ and $s_i$ can reveal information about an edge in $G$, user $v_i$ adds the Laplacian noise to $w_i$ $(= t_i - p_1 s _i)$ in (\ref{eq:triangle_emp_2rounds}), and sends it to the data collector.
 Then the data collector calculates an unbiased estimate of $f_\triangle(G)$ by (\ref{eq:triangle_emp_2rounds}).

 Algorithm~\ref{alg:subgraph-interactive} contains the formal description of this process.
-It takes as input a graph $G$ (represented as neighbor lists $\bma_1, \ldots, \bma_n$), the privacy budgets $\epsilon_1, \epsilon_2 \in \nnreals$ at the first and second rounds, respectively, and a non-negative integer $\td_{max} \in \nnints$.
-At the first round, we apply the RR to the lower triangular part of $\bmA$.
-At the second round, each user $v_i$ adds the Laplacian noise to $w_i$ $(= t_i - p_1 s _i)$, whose sensitivity is at most $\td_{max}$ (after graph projection), as we will prove in Theorem~\ref{thm:local2rounds_LDP}.
-We call this algorithm \alg{Local2Rounds$_\triangle$}.
+It takes as input a graph $G$, the privacy budgets $\epsilon_1, \epsilon_2 \in \nnreals$ at the first and second rounds, respectively, and a non-negative integer $\td_{max} \in \nnints$.
+At the first round, we apply the RR to the lower triangular part of $\bmA$ (i.e., there is no overlap between edges sent by users) and use the \texttt{UndirectedGraph} function to obtain a noisy graph $G'=(V,E')$ by the RR in the same way as Algorithm~\ref{alg:subgraph-rr}.
+Note that $G'$ is biased.
+We calculate an unbiased estimate of $f_\triangle(G)$ from $G'$ at the second round.